 Like many women, we tend to have numerous responsibilities that we juggle and do the best that we possibly can.
 We are always there and available no matter how busy or how late it is.
-This trait is what makes women so powerful and reliable!
+This trait is what makes women so powerful and strong!

-I recall a male friend stating to me that I did not have time to take care of a dear friend in his last few months of life and that it was also not my responsibility.
+I recall a male friend stating to me that I did not have time to take care of a dear friend in his last few months of life and also it was not my responsibility.
 I understood that he was trying to protect/caution me, but I could not relate to his perspective.
 To me, if I am not there for those moments then why am I here at all.
-This conversation opened my mind to the fact that women get the job done no matter what the cost because we are NURTURERS.
+This opened my mind to the fact that women get the job done no matter what the cost because we are NURTURERS.

 BUT who nurtures the nurturer?